yasha-sidin/NotesApp/README.md

 4. MySQL server
     * https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html

+5. mysql library for python
+    * pip install mysql-connector-python

 ## Running

 You need to run main.py for working app.
 First of all you need to log in MySql.
-After that will be created database in MySql with name "" and table "" in it.
+After that will be created database in MySql with name "new_notes_big_data" and table "your_notes" in it.
 All your notes will be stored in database MySQL.